buddhamagnet/kaleidopunk/source/_posts/2011-09-05-attack-the-cortex.markdown

 contribute, fork the blog on [github](https://github.com/buddhamagnet/kaleidopunk) and issue a pull request.
 Trust me, git is worth knowing for reasons far beyond geek.
 It gives your content legs.

 So this is my blog in it's fourth or fifth mutation.
 A kaleidopunk manifesto.
-A place for me to explore books, words, hacker culture, stories and sounds.
-I promise I'll stop banging on about the technology for now.